SUMMARY OF CUNY’S 2020-2021 OPERATING BUDGET REQUEST

 - Under mandatory cost increases, the CUNY request includes only partial coverage of the “TAP Gap”: $8.2 million, about 10 percent of the total.
 The full TAP Gap is included in the Four-Year Plan as a reduction in total tuition revenue (i.e. total tuition and fees paid by students and financial aid payments).

 - As part of the request, CUNY proposes that State aid to community colleges, which is on a per-FTE-student basis, increase by $250 to $3,197 per FTE student.
 This would add $13 million to the community colleges’ operating budget.

 - CUNY is asking to raise senior college tuition $200 to $7,130 annually.
 (If enacted, this would be the last scheduled increase authorized by the Legislature under existing legislation.)
 CUNY has also requested the first increase in community college tuition since the 2015-2016 academic year: $200 annually, for a total of $5,000.
 If adopted, total tuition and fee revenue would increase by $46.9 million: $34.7 million from in-state students and $12.2 million from non-resident students.

 - CUNY is also seeking a new $120 annual “wellness” fee, to be paid by all students.
 Fees cannot be covered by New York State TAP grants, although they can be covered by federal Pell grants.

 - The proposed increased revenue from tuition hikes and the new “wellness” fee would be directed to various new and existing programs and services.
-CUNY’s request proposes $113.9 in funding for new programs: $76.3 million more for the senior colleges and $37.
+CUNY’s request proposes $113.9 million in funding for new programs: $76.3 million more for the senior colleges and $37.
 6 more for the community colleges.
 These are presented in four categories: